Mykrobe-tools/mykrobe-atlas/docs/coding-standards.md

 ```

-### Flow and ESLint

-[Flow](https://flowtype.org/) is used to enforce and check types.

-[ESLint](http://eslint.org/) is used to enforce consistency and code conventions.

-Installing a flow linter and eslint in your code editor will assist in catching issues before they are committed to source control.

 ## CSS

 Use `composes` to import styles from other classes, rather than adding multiple class names to an element.